Skip navigation

 2. Log in to the Duo Admin Panel and navigate to ApplicationsProtect an Application.

 3. Locate the entry for Drupal with a protection type of "2FA" in the applications list.
 Click Protect to the far-right to configure the application and get your integration key, secret key, and API hostname.
 You'll need this information to complete your setup.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.

 4. Use NTP to ensure that your server's time is correct.